lealceldeiro/gems/JavaConcurrencyInPractice/Chapter03/README.md

 will actually be invoked, you don’t know that the alien method won’t publish the object or retain a reference to it that might later be used from another thread.

-An object or its internal state is also published when an inner class instance is pusblished, because the inner class instances contain a hidden reference to the enclosing instance. i.e.:
+An object or its internal state is also published when an inner class instance is published, because the inner class instances contain a hidden reference to the enclosing instance. i.e.:

 ```java